pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 By default, the iOS and Android source files are automatically generated based on the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository.

-To edit the Objective-C files, open `example/ios/DdSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > dd-sdk-reactnative`.
+To edit the Objective-C files, open `example/ios/DdSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > DdSdkReactNative`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `ddsdkreactnative` under `Android`.